Quick efficient support for managing and improving your responses to security incidents

 5. Aligning with the regulatory standards.

-The SANS Institute provides guidelines of 6 steps for effective Incident Response
+The SANS Institute provides guidelines for 6 steps for effective Incident Response Management

 1. Preparation - Preparation involves reviewing the existing security measures and policies to determine the effectiveness of the current system.
 The gathered information will be useful for prioritising responses to the incident types.
 This should also involve policy, response plan, communication, documentation, determining CIRT members, access control, tools and training.